 Sancocho is a beautiful, deliciously festive dish.
 This sancocho recipe has been tried and tested at our classes in Spanish and enthusiastically receives the thumbs-up every time we make it.
 Traditionally it is made with up to 7 different meats and quantities of starchy vegetables, but not here.
-I hesitate to call it ‘sancocho lite’ but it really is, and although it maybe lighter in calories, it gives up absolutely nothing in taste.
+I hesitate to call it “sancocho lite,” but it really is.
+Although it maybe lighter in calories, it gives up absolutely nothing in taste.
 Its traditional flavor comes from the herbs and homemade sazon we use.
 We’ve substituted some of the starchier vegetables for more nutritious veggies like turnips and carrots, and used lean skinless chicken for the meat.
-If you like, you can add a couple of skinless chicken thighs to the mix to add even more flavor.
-You won’t need them.
-Enjoy!
+If you like, you can add a couple of skinless chicken thighs to the mix to add even more flavor, but we don’t think you’ll need them.

 - Cut the chicken into 10 pieces.
 Set aside in a baking dish.